 Size: Large; Speed: 60 ft.; AC: 16 (+4 armor, +3 Dexterity, -1 size); Ability Scores: Str 14, Dex 16, Con -; Bonus HP: 30 hp; Weapon Affinity: melee; Weapon Slots: 1; Special Qualities:

-Throttle: A transporter can spend a swift action to increase the motorcycle’s base speed to 90 ft., but while its speed is increased in this manner, attempting any turn of 45 degrees or greater requires it to sacrifice an additional 5 feet of movement.
+Throttle: A transporter can spend a swift action to increase the motorcycle’s base speed by 30 ft., but while its speed is increased in this manner, attempting any turn of 45 degrees or greater requires it to sacrifice an additional 5 feet of movement.
 The transporter can end this effect as a swift action.

 Special: At 4th level and every 4 levels thereafter, the motorcycle’s base speed increases by 10 feet.